 Call on the President.
 Sell to “VITO.”
 Get to the decision-maker.

 You’ve heard the message before.
 And surely you recognize its importance.
 If you want to get your business out of the commodity game, and into delivering higher margin, value-added solutions, you must find the people with the problems that need solving.
-Your sales people have to get past the gatekeepers and order placers and on to the people who can most benefit from your services.
+Your salespeople have to get past the gatekeepers and order placers and connected to the people who can most benefit from your services.

 But are they?